 So what is your Style and how can you achieve it?
 I want to identify the key factors that make up the most popular interior design styles and will do this over a few blogs.

 Firstly, let’s look at the Boho Style.
 This is a very relaxed, comfortably style that evolved from the Bohemian look of the 1920s and the Hippy style of the 1960s.
-Indian stools, Turkish rugs, potted plants, bulky knits, patterns and textures on cushions and throws, and leather ottomans make a room decidedly Boho.
+Here almost anything goes – Indian stools, Turkish rugs, potted plants, bulky knits, patterns and textures on cushions and throws, and leather ottomans make a room decidedly Boho.
 It has become more contemporary with the use of these textures in light neutral colours.
-So to get this look a must have would be an ivory and black hand knotted Moroccan rug, some hand woven cushions, lots of potted plants, an interesting and a display of your books or collections.
+So to get this look a ‘must have’ would be an ivory and black hand knotted Moroccan rug, some hand woven cushions, lots of potted plants, an unusual or ethic themed chair or coffee table and a display of your books or collections.